-- Carefully slide the prepared dal vadai in the hot oil.
-You may use spatula to do so.
-Fry 3 or 4 vadai only at a time.
+- Carefully slide the prepared dal vada in the hot oil.
+You may use a spatula to do so.
+Fry 3 or 4 vadas only at a time.

 - Fry them for a couple of minutes and then turn over with a slotted spoon and fry the other side.
 Adjust the flame while frying if the oil becomes too hot.

-- Fry till the vadai become golden and crisp.
-Takes about 6-8 minutes on medium low heat, the onions on the crust of the vada look golden, it’s a good indicator that your dish is ready.
+- Fry till the vadas become golden and crisp.
+It takes about 6-8 minutes on medium-low heat for the onions on the crust of the vada to look golden.
+That is a good indicator that your dish is ready.

-- Fry up the remaining dal vadai this way in batches.
+- Fry up the remaining dal vada this way in batches.